Hundreds of firefighters tackle a major wildfire raging out of control on fringes of Greek capital

+A third person has died and 15 people have been hospitalized as a result of an outbreak of Listeria infections linked to recalled plant-based beverages.

-A major forest fire was raging out of control on the northern fringes of the Greek capital Monday, triggering numerous evacuations of Athens suburbs and outlying areas as strong, swirling winds hampered the efforts of hundreds of firefighters and dozens of water-dropping planes.
+A major wildfire raged out of control in the northern suburbs of Athens on Monday, triggering evacuations of several areas as swirling winds hampered the efforts of hundreds of firefighters and dozens of water-dropping planes.

-Faced with a massive, fast-moving blaze that sent flames towering at times to heights of over 25 metres (80 feet), Greece asked for assistance from other countries, activating Europe's mutual civil protection mechanism.
+The massive, fast-moving blaze sent flames to heights of over 25 metres (80 feet) as Greece sought assistance from other countries, activating Europe's mutual civil protection mechanism.

-The fire that began Sunday afternoon burned homes and sent a blanket of smoke and ash over central Athens, where the smell of burning lingered in the air.
-Power cuts were reported in several parts of the capital and also affected traffic lights at major junctions in the centre.
+The fire began Sunday afternoon about 35 kilometres (22 miles) northeast of Athens, burning homes and businesses and sending a blanket of smoke and ash over the city centre.
+Power cuts hit parts of the Greek capital and affected traffic lights at major central junctions.

-French Interior Minister Gerald Darmanin said France would send a helicopter, 180 civil security personnel and 55 fire engines.
-Greece's civil protection authority said Italy was sending two water-dropping planes and the Czech Republic was sending 75 firefighters and 25 vehicles, while Spain and Turkey were also finalizing reinforcements to send to Greece.
+France would provide a helicopter, Italy two water-dropping planes and the Czech Republic 75 firefighters and 25 vehicles, officials said.
+Spain and Turkiye were also finalizing reinforcements to send to Greece.

-The wildfire was racing through pine forests left tinder-dry by repeated heat waves this summer.
-June and July of this year were the hottest months ever recorded in Greece, which also recorded its warmest winter ever.
+The wildfire raced through pine forests left tinder-dry by repeated heat waves this summer.
+June and July were the hottest months ever recorded in Greece, which also recorded its warmest winter ever.
+An early start of the fire season this year has strained Greece's firefighting force.

+"Firefighters have been working at full tilt for months," said Nikos Lavranos, head of Greece's main firefighters' union.
+"They are exhausted."

-Authorities are faced with "an exceptionally dangerous fire, which we have been fighting for more than 20 hours under dramatic circumstances," Climate Crisis and Civil Protection Minister Vassilis Kikilias said mid-morning Monday.
-The fire was burning mainly on two separate fronts, with some parts in particularly difficult to reach areas on a mountain northeast of Athens, Kikilias said.
+Climate Crisis and Civil Protection Minister Vassilis Kikilias said Monday it was "an exceptionally dangerous fire, which we have been fighting for more than 20 hours under dramatic circumstances."
+Some areas that were burning on a mountain northeast of Athens were particularly hard to reach, he added.

-A children's hospital and a military hospital, two monasteries and a children's home were evacuated, while one more hospital was to be evacuated Monday afternoon.
-More than two dozen emergency push alerts were sent to cellphones in the area warning people to flee, while homes in several areas were burned, although the exact number was not immediately clear.
+Three hospitals, including a children's hospital, two monasteries and a children's home were evacuated on Monday afternoon.
+Cellphones in the area got at least 30 push alerts warning people to flee.

 Firefighters operate in Dioni, northeast of Athens, Greece, Monday, Aug.
 12, 2024.
 Hundreds of firefighters backed by dozens of water-dropping planes and helicopters were battling the flames from first light Monday, with a major forest fire that began the previous day raging out of control on the fringes of Athens, fanned by strong winds.
 (AP Photo/Michael Varaklas)

+"Even the helicopter that dropped water, you couldn't see it," he added.
+"You could only hear it."

-Evacuation orders were issued throughout the day for yet more Athens suburbs as strong winds continued unabated.
-Fire Department spokesperson Col. Vassileios Vathrakogiannis said authorities had been faced with more than 40 flareups since the early hours of Monday in areas where the flames had somewhat abated.
+Evacuation orders were issued for more Athens suburbs through Monday.
+Fire Department spokesperson Col. Vassileios Vathrakogiannis said there were scores of flareups in areas where the flames had somewhat abated earlier.

-The fire department said 685 firefighters, backed by 27 teams specially trained to tackle wildfires and including more than 80 armed forces personnel, were battling the flames.
+More than 700 firefighters, backed by 27 special wildfire teams, and armed forces personnel were battling the flames.
 More than 190 vehicles were deployed, with aerial support from 17 water-dropping planes and 16 helicopters.

 Three Athens hospitals were on heightened alert, while paramedics and ambulances treated two firefighters -- one for light burns and the other for breathing problems -- and 13 civilians for breathing problems, Vathrakogiannis said.
-The Athens Medical Association urged residents near affected areas to exercise caution, especially those with chronic conditions, the elderly, pregnant women, young children, and those with respiratory and heart problems.
+The Athens Medical Association warned those with chronic conditions, the elderly, pregnant women, children and those with respiratory and heart problems to be extra cautious.

-Greece's coast guard diverted all ferries going to and from the nearby port of Rafina, which serves mainly the Cycladic islands and Crete, to the port of Lavrion due to the fire, while authorities were providing temporary shelter for evacuees in sports halls and hotels.
+Greece's coast guard diverted all ferries from a nearby port serving several Aegean Sea islands, to another harbor.
+Sports halls and hotels were turned into evacuation centres.

-The police department said 380 police officers with 77 vehicles, 36 motorcycles, three buses and four vans were assisting in evacuations, and by mid-morning had helped move more than 250 people away from the path of the flames.
-It posted a video on its social media channels showing police officers carrying elderly people in their arms out of houses and to waiting vehicles, against a backdrop of a night sky turned red from the flames and smoke.
+The police said 380 police officers were assisting in evacuations, and helped move more than 250 people away from the path of the flames.
+It posted a video on social media showing officers carrying elderly people out of their homes to waiting vehicles against the backdrop of a flame-red nighttime sky.

-The fire department appealed to residents to follow evacuation orders, with authorities noting that some people who refused to leave their homes later became trapped and required rescuing, endangering the lives of firefighters.
+Authorities said some people who refused to leave their homes later became trapped and required rescuing, endangering the lives of firefighters.
+The affected areas have thousands of residents, but authorities said it was unclear how many were there at the height of the summer holiday season.

 A volunteer throws dirt with a shovel on flames, in Dioni, northeast of Athens, Greece, Monday, Aug.
 12, 2024.
 Hundreds of firefighters backed by dozens of water-dropping planes and helicopters were battling the flames from first light Monday, with a major forest fire that began the previous day raging out of control on the fringes of Athens, fanned by strong winds.
 (AP Photo/Michael Varaklas)

-Meteorologists and government officials have warned of the heightened danger of wildfires because of weather conditions from Sunday until Thursday, with half of the country placed under a red alert for wildfire hazard.
+Meteorologists warned of the increased danger of wildfires because of weather conditions from Sunday until Thursday, with half of the country placed under a red alert for wildfire hazard.

+Dozens of other wildfires also broke out in several parts of Greece on Monday.

+Wildfires are frequent in the Mediterranean country during its hot, dry summers, but authorities have said climate change is fueling bigger and more frequent blazes.

 ------